 If a child or young person's anxiety is blocking their ability to take part in normal day-to-day activities, especially at school and in the classroom, it is likely that they have a special educational need.
 If you think that your child suffers from anxiety and will need additional educational support, some further information can be found here:

 Anorexia is a mental health condition which causes a child or person to constantly keep their body weight very low.
 A child or young person diagnosed with anorexia will keep their weight low by not eating or eating very little.
 They might also induce vomiting after meals, or exercise excessively after meals or whenever they can.
-Anorexia is easy to spot physically as children and young people with this condition are usually extremely very thin.
 Anorexia is recognised as a disability, it can also be treated as a special educational need.

 Children and young people diagnosed with Anorexia can obtain a special educational provision to help them learn how to manage the condition and improve their health.
 Anorexia can often result in fatigue and difficulties with concentrating at school.
 It is extremely important that support is provided in school, as well as ongoing support from medical practitioners or doctors.

 A detailed assessment of the impact of Anorexia should be conducted as early as possible.
 This is usually done via a statutory assessment or an EHC needs assessment.
 Special educational provision should then be provided to ensure that the child is able to remain in school education.

 Some further information and support for Anorexia can be found here:

 Autistic Spectrum Condition (ASC) is also known as Autistic Spectrum Disorder (ASD).
 ASC / ASD is a developmental condition which causes children or young adults to have difficulty developing social and interaction skills.
 The condition can lead to a child or young person becoming isolated.